Mildred Brown Schrumpf: Early life and education

 Schrumpf was born Mildred Greely Brown on a farm in Readfield Depot, Maine, to Fred Brown and Nellie Mabel Gordon Brown.
 She was a member of the Kennebec County 4-H club and won a canning contest in her teens.
-After graduating from Winthrop High School in 1921, Schrumpfh attended the University of Maine – the first person in her family to go to college – and earned a bachelor's degree in home economics in 1925.
+After graduating from Winthrop High School in 1921, Schrumpf attended the University of Maine – the first person in her family to go to college – and earned a bachelor's degree in home economics in 1925.

 Career

 Schrumpf began her career as a tester for home gas stoves for the Bangor Gas Company.
 She next worked as an assistant leader in 4-H clubs statewide and as the Penobscot County 4-H club agent through the 1930s, updating home demonstrators on "food preservation, kitchen design and farm life".
 In the 1940s, Schrumpf worked for the United States Department of Agriculture Extension Service, giving demonstrations and classes and also teaching "camp cookery to forestry students".
 She also taught home economics classes at the University of Maine.

 In the 1950s and 1960s, Schrumpf became the Maine Food Products Promoter for the Maine Department of Agriculture, and also did cooking demonstrations on television.